 I’ve also stopped offering the 2-day adventure immersion retreats as part of my standard coaching offer.
 I did 16 of these in one year and I realized that it was just too much.
 So now I only offer these upon request or if it feels right.

 I sell only two things:

+I don’t go to networking events.
+I don’t spend hours every week posting to social media.
 I don’t run Facebook ads.
-I don’t do a ton of networking.
-I don’t post to social media every day.
-I’m not dismissing any of these tactics, I just never wanted to do them and I was still able to build a $200k coaching business.
+I don’t do cold outreach on LinkedIn.
+I don’t have an automated evergreen webinar funnel.
+And I’m not dismissing any of these tactics, I just never thought I needed them to build a simple and fun, almost $200k per year coaching business.

-The sustainability of my business, and more importantly, the preservation of my sanity, have always been the leading indicators of my actions.
+The sustainability of my business, and more importantly, the preservation of my sanity, have always been the leading indicator of my actions.